Rhinoceros 3D Tutorials

 Rhinoceros 3D tutorial

-This is how the shrinked surface looks like:
+This is how the shrunk surface looks like:

 Join the small surface with the lower part of the extruded part.
 This shape is our button.